MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerflatbedconfiguration_defaultbrightness.md

 # Windows.Devices.Scanners.ImageScannerFlatbedConfiguration.DefaultBrightness

 ## -description
-Gets the default brightness level for the scanner's Flatbed.
+Gets the default brightness level for the scanner's flatbed.

 ## -property-value
 The default brightness level for the scanner.